PTI Blog: Shipping, Upgrade Your Cyber Security

 Understandably, the world has been increasing its demand for a greater integration of technological processes through the web.
 And it is this exact desire for a technological reliance that, ironically, increases security vulnerability.

-In maritime business, the financial and economic crisis of recent years have resulted in significantly reduced investments.
+In maritime business, the financial and economic crisis of recent years has resulted in significantly reduced investments.
 This has added yet another risk factor that ought to be evaluated, addressed, and corrected in the short and medium term.

 It’s undeniable that the maritime sector’s adoption of technology is slow.
 There are, of course, exceptions as we do see certain companies making more of an effort and placing this as their priority.